syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/getting-started.md

 ### Load a view as content view of the SfPopupLayout

 Any view can be added as the pop-up content using the [SfPopupLayout.PopupView.ContentView](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.PopupView~ContentView.html) property to refresh it.

-Refer to the following code example in which a text view is added as pop-up content.

-#### Displaying pop-up when the SfPopupLayout is set as root view
+Refer to the following code example in which a text view is added as pop-up content and  displaying pop-up when the SfPopupLayout is set as root view

 {% highlight c# %}